AldusD/chessad/README.md

 ## How to run tests

 1. Follow the steps in the last section
-2. Configure the `.env.test` file according to the `.env.example` file
+2. Fill a `.env.test` file according to the `.env.example` file
-3. Run test:
+3. Run test command:

 ```node
 // in back/chess-ad-server